High School Drama

-The high school drama program is a one-year intensive course of study offered to rising high-school seniors.
+The high school drama program is a one-year, process-oriented, intensive course of study offered to rising high-school seniors.
 This top drama school program emphasizes the importance of fusing technical skill with creative inspiration to mold students into well-equipped and versatile actors.

 In addition to the drama courses, students are expected to take up to four academic courses in order to nurture and develop the whole person.
 The high school academic program is highly valued as an integral component in the education of our students.